Translate / Traducir

 Source: Monetary Commission, Daily journal 1919-1920

+This gives a total of $572,500 printed up to 20 February.
 I have not been able to find another official document that tallies the total number of vales printed and issued.
 The decree indicated that they could be issued in the amount required, as long as there was an equivalent in gold at the Monetary Commission’s reserves.
-Therefore, at the beginning the amount could not exceed fifteen million pesos in fifty cents vales, and ten million in one peso vales.
+Therefore, at the beginning the amount could not exceed fifteen million pesos in fifty centavos vales, and ten million in one peso vales.
 But this figure seems much higher than the amounts apparently issued.
-The Chambers of Commerce estimated 1.3 million pesos in circulation as of 16 April 1920, and 900,000 more in stockExcélsior, 30 March 1920, and President Adolfo de la Huerta’s State of the Union address in September of that year mentions 2,487,275 pesos issued, that is, printed and delivered to the Monetary Commission, but only 1,342,500 in circulationThe highest numbers I have seen are 1807379 for the 50 centavos and 319620 for the one peso.

 And the American Bank Note Company?

-During the time of the private chartered banks in Mexico, the American Bank Note Company (ABNC) almost held a monopoly in banknote printing, and after the chaos during the Revolution, in which it also participated, there was a new opportunity to retain such a lucrative market.
-Towards the end of the revolutionary period, representatives from constitutionalist movement travelled to New York to request this company to print the infalsificables and, after the approval of the new Constitution, the banknotes of the aforementioned Banco de la República Mexicana.
+During the time of the private chartered banks in Mexico, the American Bank Note Company ("ABNC") almost held a monopoly in banknote printing, and after the chaos during the Revolution, in which it also participated, there was a new opportunity to retain such a lucrative market.
+Towards the end of the revolutionary period, representatives from Constitutionalist movement travelled to New York to request this company to print the infalsificables and, after the approval of the new Constitution, the banknotes of the aforementioned Banco de la República Mexicana.
 However, the former had an ephemeral life and the latter were never put into circulation since the bank did not materialize.
 After these experiences, and because of the discrediting of paper money among the population, a new issue of Carranza’s government was not expected.

-Therefore, as soon as the decree for the creation of these vales was announced, the representative of this company in Mexico, Charles Blackmore, informed the headquarters in New York that this issue had taken everyone by surprise, since Minister Cabrera himself had repeatedly said that he would not issue paper money and therefore had declined the offerings of this companyCharles Blackmore’s correspondence with ABNC, 13 January 1920 ( ABNC Archives).
+Therefore, as soon as the decree for the creation of these vales was announced, the representative of this company in Mexico, Charles Blackmore, informed the headquarters in New York that this issue had taken everyone by surprise, since Minister Cabrera himself had repeatedly said that he would not issue paper money and therefore had declined the offerings of this companyABNC, folder 210, Republic of Mexico Bank Notes Including Comision Monetaria – “Cabrera Vales” (1920-1940).

-In 2016, Lyn Knight auctioned a couple of bromides, photographic impressions of the obverse and reverse of models of the 50 cents and one peso vales produced by the ABNC.
+In 2016, Lyn Knight auctioned a couple of bromides, photographic impressions of the obverse and reverse of models of the 50c and one peso vales produced by the ABNC.
 Most likely these are those mentioned in the previous paragraph.
 They have archival vignettes, numbers at zero and, in the space devoted for firms and in the bottom, they bear the microprinting legend “UNITED STATES OF AMERICA”, surely to suggest to the client an alternative text.

 Withdrawal from circulation

 Several reasons explain the short duration of this issue.
 On the one hand, these vales did not meet the need for fractional currency of the small businessEl Informador, 10 February 1920.
-As early as October 1919, the silver content of 50 cents coins was further reduced to 0.720 and 5, 10 and 20 cents bronze coins began replacing silver coins.
-As it was not enough the population also began to use tickets, stamps, vouchers and other documents of less value to replace the lack of small coin.
+As early as October 1919, the silver content of 50 centavos coins was further reduced to 0.720 and 5, 10 and 20 centavos bronze coins began replacing silver coins.
+As it was not enough the population also began to use streetcar tickets, stamps, vouchers and other documents of less value to replace the lack of small coin.

 In the last months of 1919 and during the first five of 1920 the Mint also minted a significant number of 2 and 2.50 pesos gold coins to facilitate relatively small transactions and also reduced the silver minting silver (only 623,000 pesos between January and May in 50 centavos coins).
 However, from June onwards it was resumed, with 190,000 pesos a dayInforme of President Adolfo de la Huerta, 1 September 1920 because the reduction of the international price of silver (graph 2) made it no longer interesting to hoard and export it, or necessary to issue the vales.